ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 ## Stages and tasks
 {: #cd-devsecops-pipeline-stages}

-The table below lists the tasks run in a CD Pipeline.
+The following table lists the tasks run in a CD Pipeline.
 In addition the table also provides an overview of each of these stages:

 - **Task or Stage**: This refers to the name of the stage as defined within the `.pipeline-config.yaml` configuration file.